bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 ### GUI compontents

-The SDK contains bundled text fields which helps you with input validation and formatting.
+The SDK contains bundled text fields that help you with input validation and formatting.

 **BNBaseTextField** is a subclass of `UITextField` with added functionality.
 You can either choose to use `BNBaseTextField` as is or make your own subclass. `BNBaseTextField` has two additional properties and a additional method compared to `UITextField`: